schaferjart/MakeYaMamaLearnEnglish/README.md

 - The tutor:

-- Responds empathetically and patiently.
+- Responds empathetically and patiently **in the book's language**.

 - Corrects mistakes gently.

-- Provides German hints/explanations if the user struggles.
+- Provides hints/explanations in the user's interface language if they struggle.

 - Keeps the conversation within a timebox (ratio 3:1 reading to speaking).

+- **NEW**: Speech recognition understands the book's language for natural conversation.

 ### 6. Progress & Review